Steam Support cannot modify trading or Steam Community Market restrictions, regardless of the circumstances under which an account became restricted.

 The verification authorizations are sent to your bank in the currency that your Steam Wallet is in.
 If the bank converts these to your local currency, you must contact them to request the original amount before any fees assessed by them or conversion made by the bank.
 The phone number for most banks will be on the back of your credit card.

-Self verification does not currently support virtual credit cards.
-You must wait 5 days to use The Market each time you use a virtual card on Steam.
+The verification process does not currently support virtual credit cards.
+You must wait three days to use the Community Market each time you use a virtual card on Steam.

 PayPal cannot be verified through this system.
-If you fund your Wallet with a PayPal account you will have to wait 5 days to use the funds on The Market.
+If you fund your Wallet with a PayPal account you will have to wait three days to use the funds on the Community Market.

-If your bank cannot provide or assist you with finding the correct verification amounts you will have to wait 5 days to use The Market.
+If your bank can't provide or assist you with finding the correct verification amounts you will have to wait three days to use the Community Market.
 Steam Support cannot assist with verifying the funds or provide you with the verification amounts.

 Once you have successfully verified your credit card through our tool you will never trigger this restriction on your account again unless you use a new unverified payment method or PayPal account to fund your Steam Wallet.